Wiz1101/SmartCard_Active_Directory_Authentication/README.md

 ![step 3](pics/pic10.png)

 ## Step 4.
-Add Enrollment Agent certificate in certification manager utility
+Add Enrollment Agent certificate in personal certificates
 First You have to open a certification manager utility by typing certmgr.msc in RUN and then you can request a new certificate
 ![step 4](pics/CertificateEnrollment/pic1.png)

-Enroll Enrollment agent certificate
+Enroll "Enrollment agent" certificate
 ![step 4](pics/CertificateEnrollment/pic2.png)

 Final result